-Ohio rape shows how story can spread faster than facts
+Ohio rape shows how a story can spread faster than facts

 By then, there were already questions raised about the Star’s story, notably in a series of tweets and a July 8 story in PJ Media by conservative columnist Megan Fox, under the headline “Viral ‘pregnant 10-year-old rape victim’ abortion horror story deserves a deeper look.”

-Fox wondered why the only apparent source for the story about the girl was the Indiana doctor, Caitlan Bernard, and whether she was credible because she performs abortions and has protested restrictions placed on the service.
+Fox wondered why the only apparent source for the story about the girl was the Indiana doctor, Caitlin Bernard, and whether she was credible because she performs abortions and has protested restrictions placed on the service.

 The Washington Post’s fact checker, Glenn Kessler, wrote last Saturday about those questions, noting that an abortion performed on a 10-year-old girl is rare.

-Note: This story has been updated to correct the name of the Indiana doctor who performed the abortion.
-She is Caitlin Bernard, not Caitlan Bernard.